 Some students join the Learning Village with an Education, Health and Care Plan.
 However, we also assess the needs of our students individually via screening, assessments and observations.
 This process informs appropriate interventions which are reviewed regularly.

-e have a strong tradition of There is an extensive variety of support available:
+e have a strong tradition of There is an extensive variety of g the inclusion of all young support available: